fedibtc/ui-react/packages/dev/README.md

-# Package Development Environment
+# Development Server

-Used to test the Fedi React UI Components & Lightning Utilities.
+Used to test `@fedibtc/ui` components in a development environment.